Coronavirus – getting benefits if you’re self-isolating

 Check if you can get a self-isolation payment

-You might be able to get a single payment of £500 from your local council if you’re employed or self-employed and you can’t work from home.
+You might be able to get a single payment of £500 from your local council if you’re employed or self-employed and you’ve lost income because you can’t work from home.

-To get the payment you must be self-isolating at home because either:
+To get the payment you must be self-isolating at home for one of these reasons: